stephband/scribe/README.md

         { beat: 3.5, number: 74,  duration: 3.5 }
     ]

-will render as:
+Renders as:

 ![Dum-de-de-duuum](example.png)

 That's right.
 You only need to give it the notes.
-Scribe does the rest.
+Scribe interprets the notes and writes out the notation.

-Scribe is not ready yet for production, and this data format will likely change.
-Suggestions are welcome.
+Scribe is not ready yet for production, and the format of this note data may change.

 ### options